-a.
-When a resident/fellow is absent or has multiple instances of tardiness and does not observe the formal notification process, they may impair patient care and also put undue burden on their colleagues.
+1. When a trainee is absent or has multiple instances of tardiness and does not observe the formal notification process, they may impair patient care and also put undue burden on their colleagues.
 Observing this process is viewed as an important measure of professionalism.
-In the event, a letter of concern will be placed in the resident/fellow's permanent file and a meeting with the Program Director to discuss possible probation, at the discretion of the Program Director.
+In the event of unexcused absence or repeated tardiness, a letter of concern will be placed in the trainee's permanent file and the trainee will be required to attend a mandatory meeting with the Program Director to discuss potential disciplinary action, including possible probation, at the discretion of the Program Director.